-A 2008 Direct-to-Video Prequel to Disney's The Little Mermaid, and the last of a very long chain of DTV Disney Animated Canon sequels, prequels, and midquels.note This film reveals the cause of King Triton's fear and hatred of humans to be the death of his beloved Queen Athena, Ariel's mother.
+A 2008 Direct-to-Video Prequel to Disney's The Little Mermaid, and the last of a very long chain of DTV Disney Animated Canon sequels, prequels, and midquels after John Lasseter took charge of Disney's animation department and killed any future films of this nature.note This film reveals the cause of King Triton's fear and hatred of humans to be the death of his beloved Queen Athena, Ariel's mother.

 During a family excursion on the surface, Triton gives his queen a music box.
 A pirate ship appears, and Athena is killed while attempting to save the music box.
 Heartbroken, Triton bans all music from Atlantica.

 Years later, a now teenage Ariel, dissatisfied with life, joins an illicit music club.
 Meanwhile, the princesses' governess Marina Del Ray, with the help of her manatee assistant Benjamin, is plotting to get Sebastian's job as Triton's right-hand man.

 Followed in chronological order by The Little Mermaid.

 Please move any character tropes to the appropriate character page.

 The Little Mermaid III: Ariel's Beginning contains examples of:

 - Alliterative Family: Athena and her daughters Alana, Adella, Aquata, Attina, Arista, Andrina, and Ariel.